Table of Contents

 Prepare Dumpling Wrappers:

-1. Slice the gingers and chop the green onion into bite-sizes.
-Add them into a mini chopper and cut & chop into a smooth mixture.
+- Slice the ginger and cut the green onions into bite-size pieces.
+Add them to a mini chopper and process until finely minced into a smooth mixture.

-2. Add pork, aged soy sauce, light soy sauce, Shaoxing wine, egg, arrowroot flour, sugar into mixing bowl.
+- Add ground pork, aged soy sauce, light soy sauce, Shaoxing wine, egg, arrowroot flour, sugar to a large mixing bowl.

 Wrap the Soup Dumplings

-1. Wash and peel the carrot using a peeler.
-Use a Mandoline slicer to slice the carrot.
-Each piece of the slice wills serve as the base for one soup dumpling to sit on in the steamer during the steaming process.
+- Wash and peel the carrot using a vegetable peeler.
+Use a Mandoline slicer to cut the carrot into thin rounds.
+Each slice will serve as a natural base for one soup dumpling, keeping it from sticking to the bamboo staemer during the cooking.

-2. See the step-by-step guide to Wrap Shanghai Soup Dumplings in easy and classic way.
-Once it is done, place it on top of one carrot slice in the steamer
+- Following the step-by-step guide to Wrap Shanghai Soup Dumpling in the classic, easy way.
+Once each dumpling is formed, place it gently on top of a carrot slice in the steamer basket.

 Steam the Soup Dumplings

-1. Fill the wok with 5 cups of water, bring it to a boil, add the bamboo steamer, cover with the wok with the bamboo lid, and steam for 10 minutes
+- Fill the 14-inch cast iron wok with 5 cups of water, bring it to a rolling boil.
+Carefully place the bamboo steamer over with the wok, cover with the bambo lid, and steam the dumplings for 10 minutes

 Notes

-• I use a 14-inch wok and a 12-inch bamboo steamer as a steaming set.
-They work out exceptionally well.
-The steamer rests nicely on the edge of the wok and doesn't require a rack.
+- For steaming, I use a 14-inch wok paired with a 12-inch bamboo steamer.
+They work exceptionally well together The steamer sits securely on the rim of the wok, so there's no need for a rack.

 Recommended Ingredients: